compose-run/client/README.md

 This limitation will be lifted when we launch **`useCloudQuery`** (_coming soon_).

+## How do I query the state?

+Each named state in Compose is analogous to a database table.
+However instead of using SQL or another query language, you simply use client-side JavaScript to slice and dice the state to get the data you need.

+Of course this doesn't scale past what state fits inside the user's browser.
+However we find that this limitation is find for the purposes of prototyping an MVP of up to hundreds of active users.

+We plan to launch `useCloudQuery` soon, which will enable you to run _server-side JavaScript_ on your state before sending it to the client, largely removing this size limitation, while still keeping the JavaScript as the "query language".

 ## How do I debug the current value of the state?

 You can get the current value of the state as a `Promise` and log it: